futuredapp/FuturedKit/Sources/FuturedKit/Documentation.docc/Documentation.md

 # ``FuturedKit``

-SwiftUI state management tools, resources and views used by Futured.
+SwiftUI architecture, resources and views used by Futured.

 ## Topics